What to Do in Estes Park

 Veterans Day brings many visitors to Estes Park.
 The American Legion offers a free pancake breakfast!
 Thanksgiving, Christmas, and New Year’s Eve in Estes Park is a magical way to enjoy the holidays with family and friends.
 Delight in the downtown holiday lights and decor.
 Don’t forget to explore the town and experience holiday displays during the Yuletide Lights driving tour.
 Finally, plan a special evening at one of the many wonderful restaurants for a New Year’s Eve celebration.
 Restaurants will stay open later while you listen to live music and sip champagne.

 Winter months in Estes can be quiet and snowy.
-January through the end of May downtown vendors and businesses close early while gearing up for the summer tourist season.
+January through the end of May downtown vendors and businesses have winter hours but are always open.
 However, fun is never closed in a mountain town.
 Stop by one of the rental stores to get outfitted for sledding, snowshoeing, cross-country skiing or fishing (remember to buy your license).
 Visitors love to cozy up near a fireplace and watch the snowfall with the view of white-capped mountains.
 Celebrate Valentine’s Day, Mardi-Gras, and St. Patrick’s Day with our small-town flair.
 Late spring fun is the annual Duck Race Festival where you can “adopt a duck” (it is a rubber ducky) for a fee.
 Proceeds benefit the charity or group of your choosing.

 Discover all things Estes Park at VisitEstesPark.com.
 This website is the place to find the most up-to-date tips on what to do and where to go while exploring Estes Park.
 Estes Park Visitor Center welcomes visitors from all over the world.
 The visitor center is located at the junction of Highways 34 and 36.